-Packaging films play the dual role as an attractive container for products, as well as preserving the contents until use.
+Packaging films play the dual role as an attractive container for products, as well as preserve the contents until use.
 In the latter role, packaging is supposed to have adequate mechanical and barrier properties to retain product integrity as well as shelf life during transit and storage.
-From performance and cost considerations, multiple materials may be required to be used in multilayer structures, to meet diverse requirements like mechanical strength, printability and barrier to moisture, oxygen, odour etc.; runnability on FFS machine, heat sealability and so on.
+From performance and cost considerations, different specific materials may be required to be used in multilayer structures, to meet diverse requirements like mechanical strength, printability and barrier to moisture, oxygen, odour etc.; runnability on FFS machine, heat sealability and so on.
 Most of the time, such properties come from chemically dissimilar materials such as paper or aluminum foil or speciality polymers like nylon, polyester or EVOH, combined with commodity polymers such as polyethylene and polypropylene.

 Multilayer film structures made by lamination of the different substrates, using solvent-based or solvent-less adhesives, is a well-established practice in trade.
-However, co-extrusion of multiple polymers into a multilayer film (MLF) in a single operation has revolutionized flexible packaging application.
-Some of the obvious advantages of co-extruded multilayer films over similar laminated structures are given in the table below.
+However, co-extrusion of multiple polymers into a multilayer film in a single operation has revolutionized flexible packaging application.
+Some of the obvious advantages of Co-extruded multilayer films over similar laminated structures are given in the table below.

-Characteristics Laminated MLF Co-ex MLF 1.
-Production time Long- Individual Films to be made first and then laminated, sometimes in multiple passes.
+Characteristics Laminated MLF Co-EX MLF 1.
+Production Time Long- Individual Films to be made first and then laminated, sometimes in multiple passes.
 A single operation.
-2. Production wastage More waste due to multi stages operations Less waste due to single operation 3.
-Product manufacturing cost Higher cost of making each substrate, each lamination step involves wastage of film and adhesives adding to overall product cost Lower processing cost.
+2. Production wastage Higher- each operation of film making and lamination has wastage in it.
+Wastage typically of a single film making operation.
+3. Product Manufacturing Cost Higher- Cost of making each substrate and each lamination step involves wastage of film and adhesives adding to overall product cost Lower processing cost.
 However, capital cost is higher.
 4. Optimum material usage Unable to use thin individual layers due to manufacturing and handling limitations.
-Thin layers possible 5.
-VOC concerns Solvent based adhesives can render the film unsuitable for food packaging Not a concern.
+Very thin layers also possible to use since they get combined and supported in extrusion die.
+5. VOC concerns Solvent based adhesives can render the film unsuitable for food packaging Not a concern.

 Co-extruded multilayer films can be made in both blown and cast varieties in oriented or non-oriented versions.
+Cast films have better thickness uniformity, higher gloss and lesser shrinkage due to uniaxial drawdown.
+Also, cast film lines have higher output rate than blown co-extrusion lines.

 To be able to combine chemically different materials in all the mentioned structures, we need to use a tie layer in-between.

-BindEX E-189 AS TIE LAYER
+BindEX E-188 AS TIE LAYER in Cast Barrier Films

-Starting with minimum of 5-layers, structures with higher number of layers are made using 3 or more extruders.
-Higher number of layers affords flexibility of using materials more economically for a given set of mechanical and barrier properties.
+Starting with minimum of 5-layers, barrier structures with higher number of layers are made using 3 or more extruders.
+Higher number of layers affords flexibility of using appropriate grades of materials for optimized combination of physical, mechanical & barrier properties and cost.